The Best Luxury Train Journeys in Europe: 7 Trains Compared for 2026

 What is the best luxury train journey in Europe?

-The Venice Simplon-Orient-Express is the most famous and the most historically significant — original 1920s carriages, Lalique glass panels, and the Paris-Venice overnight that defined luxury rail travel.
-The Belmond Royal Scotsman is the most intimate — 40 guests maximum crossing the Scottish Highlands with a 3:1 staff ratio.
-The Glacier Express is the most scenically dramatic — eight hours crossing 291 bridges and 91 tunnels through the Swiss Alps.
+The Venice Simplon-Orient-Express is the most famous and the most historically significant — original 1920s carriages, Lalique glass panels, and the Paris–Venice overnight that defined luxury rail travel.
+The Belmond Royal Scotsman is the most intimate, with 40 guests maximum crossing the Scottish Highlands at a 3:1 staff ratio.
+The Glacier Express is the most scenically dramatic — roughly eight hours crossing 291 bridges and 91 tunnels through the Swiss Alps.
 The best choice depends on whether you prioritise history and occasion (VSOE), intimacy and whisky (Royal Scotsman), or pure Alpine scenery (Glacier Express).

 How much do European luxury trains cost?

 The range is wide.
-The Glacier Express in Excellence Class costs from approximately £350 per person for a day trip (Zermatt to St Moritz).
-The VSOE Paris-Venice costs from approximately £3,800 per person overnight.
-The Royal Scotsman costs from approximately £3,200 per person for a two-night Scottish Highlands itinerary.
-Al Andalus in Spain costs from approximately €3,500 per person for a six-night Andalusian circuit.
-On a per-night basis, the Glacier Express is the most accessible; the VSOE Grand Suite is the most expensive at approximately £8,400 per person per night.
+The Glacier Express in Excellence Class costs from roughly £350 per person for a day trip from Zermatt to St Moritz.
+The Bernina Express starts from about £70 per person in first class.
+The VSOE Paris–Venice costs from roughly £3,800 per person for a single overnight.
+The Belmond Royal Scotsman costs from about £3,200 per person for a two-night Highlands itinerary.
+Al Andalus in Spain costs from roughly €3,500 per person for a six-night Andalusian circuit.
+On a per-night basis the day-trip panoramic trains are by far the most accessible; the VSOE Grand Suite is the most expensive at roughly £8,400 per person per night.

 Is the Glacier Express a luxury train?

-The Glacier Express is a scenic panoramic train rather than a luxury overnight service.
-It operates as a day trip between Zermatt and St Moritz (approximately eight hours) with Excellence Class offering a premium first-class experience — individual seats with panoramic windows, a five-course meal, and dedicated service.
-It is not comparable to the VSOE or Royal Scotsman in terms of accommodation or occasion — there are no sleeping compartments and the atmosphere is more refined day-trip than formal evening journey.
+The Glacier Express is a premium scenic panoramic train rather than a luxury overnight service.
+It runs as a day trip between Zermatt and St Moritz, roughly eight hours, with Excellence Class offering a first-class experience — a guaranteed window seat, panoramic glazing, a five-course meal and dedicated service.
+It is not comparable to the VSOE or Royal Scotsman in terms of accommodation or occasion: there are no sleeping compartments and the atmosphere is refined day-trip rather than formal evening journey.
 What it offers instead is the most spectacular continuous Alpine scenery of any rail journey in Europe.

 Which European train journey is the most scenic?

 The Glacier Express (Zermatt to St Moritz) and the Bernina Express (Chur to Tirano) are the two most scenically dramatic train journeys in Europe.
 The Glacier Express crosses 291 bridges and passes through 91 tunnels across the Swiss Alps.
-The Bernina Express traverses the Bernina Pass at 2,253 metres — the highest rail crossing in the Alps — with views of glaciers, mountain lakes, and the descent into the Italian Valtellina valley.
-Both are UNESCO-recognised routes.
-The VSOE's Alpine crossing happens partly at night, which means the scenery is atmospheric rather than panoramic.
+The Bernina Express traverses the Bernina Pass at 2,253 metres — the highest rail crossing in the Alps — with views of glaciers, mountain lakes and the descent into the Italian Valtellina valley.
+Both run on the UNESCO-listed Rhaetian Railway.
+By contrast the VSOE's Alpine crossing happens partly at night, so its scenery is atmospheric rather than panoramic.

 Can you do multiple luxury train journeys in one European trip?

 Yes, and the combinations work well.
-The strongest pairing is the VSOE (Paris to Venice overnight) followed by the Bernina Express (a day trip from the Italian side through the Swiss Alps to St Moritz) — both can be done within a ten-day Italian and Swiss itinerary.
-The Royal Scotsman plus VSOE works for a UK-to-Europe journey: the Highlands by train, then fly or Eurostar to Paris for the VSOE.
-The Glacier Express and Bernina Express can be combined in a single Swiss week based in Graubünden.
+The strongest pairing is the VSOE (Paris to Venice overnight) followed by the Bernina Express, taken as a day trip from the Italian side through the Swiss Alps to St Moritz — both fit inside a ten-day Italian and Swiss itinerary.
+The Royal Scotsman plus VSOE works for a UK-to-Europe journey: the Highlands by train, then Eurostar or a short flight to Paris for the VSOE.
+The Glacier Express and Bernina Express can be combined in a single Swiss week based in Graubünden, since both run on the same Rhaetian Railway network.

-Every European luxury train journey begins or ends in a city worth staying in.
-JetLuxe handles the aviation; Plum Guide handles the accommodation.
+Every European luxury train begins or ends in a city worth arriving in well.
+JetLuxe handles the aviation; you ride the rails rested and on time.

 Cookie Settings